amazonfx/tutorcast-webfe/README.md

 tutorcast-webfe
 ======

-Webfront end for the tutorcast web application
+Web frontend for the Tutorcast

 Web based collaborative document sharing and editing, annotations, and video chat.
 Entire session is seamlessly recorded.